-Weeks are captured as production weeks.
-Production weeks always run from Monday to Sunday to provide consistency when aggregating information across multiple time zones and geographical areas.

-Days are captured as production days.
+Term Definition Production Weeks Weeks are captured as production weeks.
+Always run from Monday to Sunday to provide consistency when aggregating information across multiple time zones and geographical areas.
+Production Days Days are captured as production days.
 Production days are based on shift boundaries to ensure that shifts that cross midnight don't get split across two days in reports.
-You can configure XL to begin your production day with the last shift before midnight or the first shift after midnight.
-You can visually see this in the time schedule, which shows each shift within its associated production day.

-Shifts are captured as shift and ordinal shift.
-Both of these reference the exact same periods of time.
-Shift uses the names you configure for each shift (e.g., Shift 1 or AM Shift).
-Ordinal shift is automatically assigned by XL and represents the order of shifts within a production day (e.g., 1st Shift of Day).
+You can begin your production day with the last shift before midnight or the first shift after midnight.
+The time schedule shows each shift within its associated production day.
+Shift and Ordinal Shift Shifts are captured as shift and ordinal shift .
+Both of these reference the exact same periods of time. • Shift uses the names you configure for each shift (e.g., Shift 1 or AM Shift). • Ordinal shift is automatically assigned by XL and represents the order of shifts within a production day (e.g., 1st Shift of Day).
 Ordinal shift makes it much easier to align shifts across work centers in reports.

-Hours are captured as shift hours (e.g., Shift Hour 1, Shift Hour 2).
-Shift hours are relative to the beginning of the shift.
-For example, the first hour of each shift is Shift Hour 1.
-This makes it easy to compare information across shifts (such as that all-important first hour, which often makes or breaks a given shift).
-It also makes it easier to align data across time zones since even with different start times shifts can be compared hour-by-hour.
+Shift Hours Hours are captured as shift hours (e.g., Shift Hour 1, Shift Hour 2).
+Shift hours are relative to the beginning of the shift. e.g. the first hour of each shift is "Shift Hour 1."
+Done to compare information across shifts (e.g. comparing first hour across First Shift and Second Shift).
+Easier to align data across time zones since even with different start times shifts can be compared hour-by-hour.